Consistency of Lloyd's Algorithm Under Perturbations: Applications

-The theorem under the MDS setting is similar to that of Theorem \ref{thm:spect-clust} except we have one more centering operation on the data.
-The condition is slightly stronger than those in Assumption \ref{asm:SC} in the high dimensional setting where $p\gtrsim n$ since the mean vector $\widebar\bw$ has dimension $p$ and its influence will accumulate as $p$ gets larger. \citet{little2022analysis}, the first strong theoretical guarantee for CMDS in the literature, studies the performance of CMDS on the task of clustering under sub-Gaussian mixture models.
+The above theorem in the MDS setting is similar to Theorem~\ref{thm:spect-clust}, except that we have one additional centering operation on the data.
+The conditions are slightly stronger than those in Assumption~\ref{asm:SC} in the high-dimensional setting where $p\gtrsim n$, since the mean vector $\widebar\bw$ has dimension $p$ and its influence accumulates as $p$ increases. \cite{little2022analysis}, the first strong theoretical guarantee for CMDS in the literature, study the performance of CMDS on the task of clustering under sub-Gaussian mixture models.
 Their result focuses on sufficient conditions for the exact recovery of cluster labels.
-Specifically, \citet{little2022analysis} shows that when
+Specifically, \cite{little2022analysis} show that when

 we can achieve exact recovery of cluster labels (i.e., $A_s = 0$) with probability $1-o(1)$ by applying the $k$-means clustering algorithm on MDS embedding.